Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Steps to Becoming Certified as a Substance Abuse Counselor in Pennsylvania

-In Pennsylvania, earning the title of Certified Alcohol and Drug Counselor (CADC) through the Pennsylvania Certification Board will position you as an expert in the field of addiction counseling and open up countless professional doors.
+Earning the title of Certified Alcohol and Drug Counselor (CADC) through the Pennsylvania Certification Board will position you as an expert in the field of addiction counseling and open up countless professional doors.

 1. Earn a bachelor’s degree